 |

-Here are five ways you can develop a strong support network:
+Here are some ways you can develop a strong support network:

 - Attend an ALS clinic.
 This team of professionals will monitor your health, make recommendations, and guide you every step of the way.
 Studies have shown that attending an ALS clinic once every few months can improve your quality of life and help you live longer.
-Find a clinic near you.
+Find a clinic.

 - Connect with a local ALS organization.
-Experienced, caring professionals can answer your questions, connect you to resources, loan you equipment, and much more.
-Find a local ALS organization near you.
+Experienced, caring professionals can answer your questions, connect you to resources, loan you equipment, and much more—all at no cost.
+Find a local ALS organization.

 - Join an ALS support group.
-Support groups provide a place to connect with and learn from others facing similar challenges.
+Support groups can provide a place to connect with and learn from others facing similar challenges.
 There are in-person and virtual support groups for people living with ALS, caregivers, family, and friends.
-Find a support group near you.
+Find a support group.

 - Develop a local support network.
-It can be hard to ask for and accept help, especially when you’re used to being independent.
-But you and your caregiver will need assistance as time goes on.
-Family, friends, and the larger community often want to lend a hand.
+It can be hard to ask for help, especially when you’re used to being independent, but accepting help when you need it can be very helpful for both you and your caregiver.
+Family, friends, and the larger community often want to help if they know what you need.
 Learn how to coordinate and ask for help.

 Addressing Anxiety